snowch/biginsight-examples/README.md

 - Git client installed
 - Comfortable running commands in the terminal or console

-NOTE: You do NOT need to install gradle, the gradlew scripts will setup gradle for you
+NOTE: You do NOT need to install gradle, the gradlew scripts mentioned below will install gradle for you

 ### Setup Instructions